Bones, Joints and Cartilages – Facts We Need to Know

 Bones have several vital functions in the body.
 They protect organs (like the skull that protects the brain), provide storage for minerals such as calcium, and release a hormone that helps control blood sugar levels.
 Joints are made up of two bones that connect and allow the body to move with ease.
 Cartilage is a non-vascular type of supporting connective tissue within joints and throughout the body and its functions include the ability to resist compressive forces, provide support to bone areas where there is a need for flexibility and increase bone resilience.
 Cartilage is soft and flexible and protects the bone from rubbing against each other.

-There are a number of disorders that affect the bones and joints and if left untreated can lead to chronic pain and disability.
+There are a number of disorders that affect the bones and joints, and if left untreated, can lead to chronic pain and disability.

 Common bone diseases include Osteoporosis, Metabolic bone disease, Fracture, Stress fracture, Bone cancer, and Scoliosis.